LawsonSecOps/Azure-Cloud-SOC-and-Honeynet/README.md

 ## Introduction

-In this project, Rayda Estate, a fictional company, has deployed an Azure-based honeynet open to the Internet to attract  hackers.
-Log sources from various resources are collected in a Log Analytics workspace, enabling Microsoft Sentinel to generate attack maps, alerts, and incidents.
-Initial security metrics were measured over 24 hours in the insecure environment.
-Subsequently, security controls were implemented to fortify the environment, and metrics were measured for another 24 hours.
+In this initiative, KAFFCO ESTATE has implemented an Azure-based honeynet accessible to the Internet to lure hackers.
+Data logs from diverse origins are aggregated within a Log Analytics workspace, empowering Microsoft Sentinel to craft attack visualizations, issue alerts, and manage incidents.
+Initial security benchmarks were assessed over a 24-hour period within the vulnerable setup.
+Following that, security measures were enforced to bolster the system, and metrics were reassessed over another 24-hour span.

 The architecture of the honeynet in Azure consists of the following components: